Student Loan repayment guide 2024

 Although it's not usually labelled as such, the repayment plan for Postgraduate Loans in England and Wales is actually Plan 3.

-We've got more information in our guides to Postgraduate Loans in England and Wales.
+We explain this more in our guides to Postgraduate Loans in England and Wales.
 But, in essence, they operate in a very similar way to Plan 2 repayments.
-It's just that you repay a smaller percentage of your earnings over a lower threshold.
+However, you repay a smaller percentage of your earnings over a lower threshold.

 Is student debt like other debt?

-The news always seems to be full of stories about huge student debt and astronomical interest rates.
-But, what no one tells you is that Student Loan isn't like other kinds of debt.
+The news always seems full of stories about huge student debt and astronomical interest rates.
+But, what no one tells you is that a Student Loan isn't like other kinds of debt.

 If you took out a Tuition Fee Loan (for course fees) and/or a Maintenance Loan (for living costs), the total amount you borrowed is your Student Loan (remember that grants, bursaries and scholarships don't have to be repaid).

-However, Student Finance repayments don't start usually start until the April after you've left your course AND when you're earning above a certain amount.
+However, Student Finance repayments don't usually start until the April after you've left your course AND when you're earning above a certain amount.
 Even then, you'll only repay 9% of your earnings over the threshold.
-See the Plan 1, Plan 2, Plan 4 and Plan 5 loan summaries to find out what your threshold is.
+See the Plan 1, Plan 2, Plan 4 and Plan 5 loan summaries to discover your threshold.

 If you're a part-time student, however, the repayments can start either the April after you graduate or the April four years after the start of your course, whichever is earliest.